farski/awholenother.com/_posts/2023-01-16-ios-support-timeline.md

 	); }
 </style>

 Black lines indicate the production period.
 Colored areas indicate the support period for a major iOS version on a given device.
-Striped bands show when a device's newest OS was no longer compatible with apps submitted to the App Store (WIP).
+Striped bands show when a device’s newest OS was no longer compatible with apps submitted to the App Store (WIP).

 Models above the red line run only unsupported versions of iOS.
 Models below the green line run the latest major iOS version.
 Those between the lines run a supported version, but not the latest version.